200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-11-TrueNames.md

 categories: 2016 rpg
 ---
 ```
 You and some other demons have a most sinister tea party.
-Youíre plotting to learn their names, to gain control over them.
+You‚Äôre plotting to learn their names, to gain control over them.
 Careful!
 They had the same idea...

 Secretly write your 10-letter name.
-Your name has no triplets of vowels or consonants (for balance, yís a vowel).
+Your name has no triplets of vowels or consonants (for balance, y‚Äôs a vowel).

 Examples: Bartolomew, Tzyarkaist, Qqaqaaqaqq

 You keep different papers for each demon.
-On your turn, write a letter of your name and its position thatís unknown to one demon on their scrap and show them.
-If itís:
+On your turn, write a letter of your name and its position that‚Äôs unknown to one demon on their scrap and show them.
+If it‚Äôs:
-- A vowel, plus ìconsonantî/ìvowelî: They write one from their name you donít know, if possible (not its position).
+- A vowel, plus ‚Äúconsonant‚Äù/‚Äúvowel‚Äù: They write one from their name you don‚Äôt know, if possible (not its position).
 - A consonant, plus a letter you think/know they have: They write a position it occurs in if possible.
-- Anything plus your guess for their name and round number, they say if youíre right.
+- Anything plus your guess for their name and round number, they say if you‚Äôre right.

 You are bound to be truthful and use pen when doing the above, but you may speak or pass pencil notes unhindered.
-Pen magic gives more info than it gleans; youíll need to... ugh... cooperate.
+Pen magic gives more info than it gleans; you‚Äôll need to... ugh... cooperate.

 Whenever:
 - Someone learns your name, gain -2 points
 - You learn a name, gain 1 point
-- You know every demonís name, gain 100 points, and the game ends.
+- You know every demon‚Äôs name, gain 100 points, and the game ends.
 ```
 ## Author Comments (if any)